AlexandrErohin/home-assistant-tplink-router/README.md

  - tplink_router_new_device: Fired when a new device appears in your network
  - tplink_router_device_offline: Fired when a device becomes offline
  - tplink_router_device_online: Fired when a device becomes online
+ - tplink_router_new_sms: Fired when a new sms received by LTE router
 ### Switches
  - Router Reboot
  - Router data fetching - you may disable router data fetching before accessing the router, so it wont logging your out.